mpHarm88/lambdata/README.md

 ---

 # lambdata
-A collection of Data Science helper functions
+A collection of Data Science helper functions. **Currently xgb_class and xgb_reg do not output as intended and are being investigated for potential issues.**

 ## Download
 https://test.pypi.org/project/lambdata-mpharm88/